Yummy-Capital/multisig-7/README.md

 Finally, the migrated funds were delegated to the validators.

-There are two datasets with delegation transactions.[The first](./data/4-1-delegations.json) was sorted by height in ascending order, and [the second](<(./data/4-2-delegations.json)>) was grouped by address, which were used to top up with ether.
+There are two datasets with delegation transactions.
+[The first](./data/4-1-delegations.json) was sorted by height in ascending order, and [the second](<(./data/4-2-delegations.json)>) was grouped by address, which were used to top up with ether.

 Using this data, you can [see](./data/4-3-delegations.log) how the delegations happened: first one group of addresses was used, then the next, and so on.